marshreddy/docs/tapi/postman/PostmanREADME.md

     To test it, select the first API call in the collection: **POST** token, and send the request.

-    You should see a response stating something along the lines of `error: invalid_client`.
+    You should see the response: `error: invalid_client`.
 Don't worry, this means that Postman has been setup correctly.

     The reason for this is that the **ClientId** and **ClientSecret** fields in the Postman Environment are blank.

-    In the next step we will create client credentials, with which you can connect to the **WhereIsMyTransport** platform.
+    In the next step we will create Client credentials, with which you can connect to the **WhereIsMyTransport** platform.

 ## Connect to our API

-One needs to be authenticated in order to make API requests to the WhereIsMyTransport platform.
+You needs to be authenticated in order to make an API request to the WhereIsMyTransport platform.

-For this you need to do the following:
+To do this you need to do the following:

-1. Create a client on **WhereIsMyTransport** [Developer Portal](https://developer.whereismytransport.com/).
+1. Create a Client on the **WhereIsMyTransport** [Developer Portal](https://developer.whereismytransport.com/).
     ![](devportal_client_create.png)

 2. Copy the *ClientId* and *ClientSecret* into the respective fields of the postman environment.